Glenbuck: Economy

 Glenbuck was once a thriving coal mining community, but the last mine closed in 1931.
 The village was unable to provide jobs for the unemployed miners and suffered economic decline as a result.
-There is an informative collection of memories of Glenbuck here.

 It was also an early centre for making pig iron and early coal blast furnaces were built and remained till recently.
 Used from 1795 to 1813 these belonged to the Glenbuck Iron Co. whose papers are lodged with the Scottish Records office.
 Local lore says the firm conducted early research (pre-Coalbrookdale) to make steel from coal with supposed advice provided by experts from Toledo.
 A deep study of local iron work was published by Donnachie and Butt, I L & J (1965) 'Three 18th century Scottish ironworks'.

 Weaving was also common and 'Stair Row' in Glenbuck was the street where the weavers lived and worked.
 The last traditional weaver died in 1880 ('Cairntable Echoes'- 2002 p 122).